Career Services for Students

 Pro Bono Program

-The Charleston School of Law prepares students for careers in all areas of legal practice.
+Charleston School of Law prepares students for careers in all areas of legal practice.
 Regardless of a student’s path after graduation, the law school strives to instill in students the value of public service.
 All students must complete pro bono legal service under the supervision of a licensed attorney before they graduate.
-Student matriculating on or June 2019 must complete at least 50 hours of pro bono work.
+Students matriculating in June 2019 must complete at least 50 hours of pro bono work.
 Students matriculating before June 2019 must complete at least 30 hours of pro bono work.
 The Director of Public Service and Pro Bono develops a wide variety of pro bono opportunities and maintains a list of pre-approved pro bono sites.
 The Director of Public Service and Pro Bono also counsels students about pro bono opportunities and must approve all student pro bono work not on the pre-approved site list.

-The Department of Career Services at the Charleston School of Law provides reasonable access to its resources to both students and alumni from other law schools on the following basis:
+The Department of Career Services at Charleston School of Law provides reasonable access to its resources to both students and alumni from other law schools on the following basis:

-• Services are available to law students and alumni from law schools that allow Charleston School of Law students/graduates use of their facilities and services.
+• Services are available to law students and alumni from law schools that allow Charleston School of Law students/graduates use their facilities and services.

 • Reciprocity applicants only may seek reciprocity from one South Carolina law school at a time.
-The Charleston School of Law will not grant reciprocity to anyone using the career services offices at the University of South Carolina School of Law.
+Charleston School of Law will not grant reciprocity to anyone using the career services offices at the University of South Carolina School of Law.

 • A career counseling staff member of the law school that the student/graduate attends/attended must submit a written request before the student/graduate can begin to use services.
-Direct requests by email to csolcareerservices@charlestonlaw.edu by fax to 843.853-6577; or by mail to Charleston School of Law, Department of Career Services, 385 Meeting Street, Charleston, SC 29403.
+Direct requests by email to csolcareerservices@charlestonlaw.edu, by fax to 843.853-6577, or by mail to Charleston School of Law, Department of Career Services, 385 Meeting Street, Charleston, SC 29403.
 Please include a copy of the requesting school’s reciprocity policy and the name and e-mail address of the student or alumni requesting services.

 CAMPUS NEWS